opentripplanner/OpenTripPlanner/CONTRIBUTING.md

 ## Primary Channels of Communication

-If you have any questions about problems you are encountering with code, deployment, documentation, or development coordination please don't hesitate to post to the OpenTripPlanner discussion groups.
+If you have any questions about problems you are encountering with code, deployment, documentation, or development coordination, please don't hesitate to post to the OpenTripPlanner discussion groups.
 These are Google Groups which can be accessed as web forums or as traditional email mailing lists:

 - https://groups.google.com/g/opentripplanner-dev (opentripplanner-dev@googlegroups.com)
 - https://groups.google.com/g/opentripplanner-users (opentripplanner-users@googlegroups.com)